Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 When Lord Ram did not receive any reaction from the deity, he was livid and decided to cause the destruction of the oceans and the creatures living there.
 With his bow and arrow, he furiously started destroying the oceans with celestial weapons and began burning the waters and slaying the creatures residing within.
 The Vanaras (monkeys) were baffled and were afraid of witnessing the infuriated Lord Ram annihilating the oceans.
 Lord Lakshman, his brother, tried to calm Lord Ram.

 Just as Ram summons the Brahmastra, believed to be the most powerful weapon that can obliterate all creation, Lord Varuna emerges from the depths of the waters.
-Deeply disturbed, he appeals to Ram and conveys his helplessness at the situation.
+Deeply disturbed, he appeals to Ram and conveys his helplessness in the situation.
 He beseeched Lord Ram to annihilate the demonic race that exists within the ocean.
 Ram purified the water and cleansed them of any impurities, thus making the ocean a cleaner water body.
 This impressed Lord Varuna greatly and he promised to keep the waters still for Lord Ram’s army to pass safely.

-Lord Varuna is believed to be one of the most ancient Vedic Gods and his existence permeates the entire universe.
+Lord Varuna is believed to be one of the most ancient Vedic Gods, and his existence permeates the entire universe.
 Since he is connected to rains, water, clouds, rivers, seas, oceans and all the water bodies, Lord Varuna is considered to be the sustainer of life by delivering rain and crops by activating Vayu.

 Lord Varuna is also venerated in his role as a God of Law & Underwood and is believed to possess the qualities and traits of a Solar deity.
 He is also intimately connected to the night and the moon planet.

 Lord Varuna is highly respected in Vedic texts which revere him as an omnipotent force of the universe.
 He is also connected to the Lord of the Heavens, Indra.
-Worshipping Lord Varuna is key to the Sandhyavandanam ritual and it is believed he is blessed with the power to bestow immortality.
+Worshipping Lord Varuna is key to the Sandhyavandanam ritual, and it is believed he is blessed with the power to bestow immortality.

 Lord Varuna is regarded as the ruler of the universe and lives in the highest world.
 His knowledge and power are believed to be infinite.
 He has a thousand eyes which he uses to supervise the whole world.
 Hence, he is observed as the Lord of the Moral Law.
 He penalizes those who disobey the law and only forgives them out of compassion if they choose to be remorseful.